garrandall/popular-music-data/tracks/willing-to-forgive-aretha-franklin.md

-Well, I'm willing to forgive you but I can't forget 'Cause you really, really, really, really hurt me this time (Ooh, oh, baby, you hurt me, you hurt me)
+Well, I'm willing to forgive you but I can't forget 'Cause you really, really, really, really hurt me this time (Oh, oh, baby, you hurt me, you hurt me)
 And I guess I can go on although I must admit
 I've been busy, busy, busy, busy thinking that I'm gonna mess around some time